By Andrew Lambe, 30th May 2018 (Updated 9th August 2019)

 What is a beneficial owner?

 A “beneficial owner” refers to the natural person(s) who ultimately owns or controls a legal entity through direct or indirect ownership of a sufficient percentage of the shares or voting rights or ownership interest in that company.
-Any person who holds 25% or more of the company’s shares (whether directly or indirectly) is a beneficial owner.
-In the case of indirect ownership (e.g. a trust structure or corporate entity as shareholder), there is still a legal requirement to file and disclose details of the ultimate beneficial owner (UBO).
+Any person who holds 25% or more of the company’s shares (whether directly or indirectly) is a beneficial owner, and anyone with more than 25% must file.
+In the case of indirect ownership (e.g. a trust structure or corporate entity as a shareholder), there is still a legal requirement to file and disclose details of the ultimate beneficial owner (UBO).

 What information needs to be disclosed?